nathanlane/industrialpolicyclass/index.md

 _Suggested Readings._
 - Lane, N. (2019).
 Manufacturing Revolutions.
 Industrial Policy and Industrial Development in South Korea.
 Working Paper.
 - Rodríguez-Clare, A. (2007).
 Clusters and comparative advantage: Implications for industrial policy.
 Journal of Development Economics, 82(1), 43–57. https://doi.org/https://doi.org/10.1016/j.jdeveco.2005.09.001

+_Further Readings._
+- Beata Javorcik&#39;s on lessons from her FDI research [on VoxDec](https://voxdev.org/topic/firms-trade/eight-things-policymakers-should-know-about-foreign-direct-investment)
 - Rodríguez-Clare, A. (1996).
 Multinationals, Linkages, and Economic Development.
 The American Economic Review, 86(4), 852–873.

-_Further Readings._
-- Beata Javorcik&#39;s on lessons from her FDI research [on VoxDec](https://voxdev.org/topic/firms-trade/eight-things-policymakers-should-know-about-foreign-direct-investment)
 - Martin Rotemberg&#39;s [VoxDev](https://voxdev.org/topic/firms-trade/implication-firm-competition-industrial-policies) writeup on industrial policy subsidues and their general equilibrium effects
 - [FDI Section] Harrison, A., &amp; Rodríguez-Clare, A. (2010).
 Trade, Foreign Investment, and Industrial Policy for Developing Countries.
 In D. Rodrik &amp; M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
 Elsevier.
-- Grassi, B., &amp; Sauvagnat, J. (2019).
-Production networks and economic policy.
-Oxford Review of Economic Policy, 35(4), 638–677. https://doi.org/10.1093/oxrep/grz021
 - Giorcelli, M. (2019).
 The Long-Term Effects of Management and Technology Transfers.
 American Economic Review, 109(1), 1–33.

-**Associated Class Readings** (Industrial Networks)
+**Associated Class Readings** (Diving deeper into industrial networks.)

-*Scheduled Discussion Class*

-Networks get a little more complicated.
-Especially when we consider them in general equilibrium models, or in quantitative detail.
-This section is about taking some deep dives into linkage topics.
+In this classed we considered industrial networks more seriously.
+Thinking about my work along with a student presentation of Liu.
+Please note: you should know industrial networks, but you do *not* need to know these papers in a detailed way.
+The goal, rather, is to understand the nature of network spillovers.
+In particular, forward and backward linkage effects

 - Liu, E. (2019).
 Industrial Policies in Production Networks.
 Quarterly Journal of Economics, Forthcoming.
-- Rotemberg, M. (2019).
-Equilibrium Effects of Firm Subsidies.
-American Economic Review, 109(10), 3475–3513. https://doi.org/10.1257/aer.20171840

-### Part  4 - Trade - Protectionism, ISI, and Export-Led Industrial Development
+### Part  4 - Trade - Infant Industry Protection and Export-Led Industrial Development

 **Lecture Readings**

-Industrial development and trade have a long history.
-They&#39;re innately intertwined.
-Here we talk about the industrial policy in terms of trade policy.
-Principally by juxtaposing import substitution verses export promotion.
-The discussion of export-focused IP dovetails with our discussion of.
+We now turn to industrial policy and justifications in the realm of trade.
+The first part of the lecture considers why arguments around protectionism may still linger and how they relate to learning-by-doing externalities.
+In addition, we consider the theoretical justifications for protection from import competition through the lens of Schumpeterian dynamics and the scale economies introduced by knowledge.

 _Required Readings._
 - Nunn, N., &amp; Trefler, D. (2010).
 The Structure of Tariffs and Long-Term Growth.
 American Economic Journal: Macroeconomics, 2(4), 158–194.
 - Juhasz, R. (2018).
 Temporary Protection and Technology Adoption: Evidence from the Napoleonic Blockade.
 American Economic Review, 108(11), 3339–3376. https://doi.org/https://doi.org/10.1257/aer.20151730
-- Harding, T., Javorcik, B. S., &amp; Maggioni, D. (2020).
-FDI Promotion and Comparative Advantage. http://users.ox.ac.uk/~econ0247/Harding\_Javorcik\_Maggioni.pdf

 _Suggested Readings._
 - Reka Juhasz&#39;s [VoxEU](https://voxeu.org/article/temporary-protection-and-technology-adoption-evidence-napoleonic-blockade) write-up on the Napoleonic Blockade.
-international-business-cycle-transmission-firm-level-evidence
 - Bhagwati, J. N. (1988).
 Export-Promoting Trade Strategy: Issues and Evidence.
 The World Bank Research Observer, 3(1), 27–57. http://www.jstor.org/stable/3986522
+- Kramarz, F., Martin, J., & Mejean, I. (2019) write-up "Idiosyncratic risks and the volatility of trade" on [VoxEU](https://voxeu.org/article/international-business-cycle-transmission-firm-level-evidence)

 _Further Readings._
-- Kramarz, F., Martin, J., & Mejean, I. (2019) write-up "Idiosyncratic risks and the volatility of trade" on [VoxEU](https://voxeu.org/article/international-business-cycle-transmission-firm-level-evidence)
+- Harding, T., Javorcik, B. S., &amp; Maggioni, D. (2020).
+FDI Promotion and Comparative Advantage. http://users.ox.ac.uk/~econ0247/Harding\_Javorcik\_Maggioni.pdf
 - Greenwald, B., &amp; Stiglitz, J. E. (2006).
 Helping Infant Economies Grow: Foundations of Trade Policies for Developing Countries.
 American Economic Review, 96(2), 141–146. http://www.aeaweb.org/articles?id=10.1257/000282806777212206
 - Atkin, D., Donaldson, D., Rasul, I., Teachout, M., Verhoogen, E., &amp; Woodruff, C. (2019).
 Firms, trade, and productivity (IGC Evidence Paper, Issue December).
 - Belloc, M., &amp; Maio, M. Di.
 (2011).
 Survey of the Literature on Successful Strategies and Practices for Export Promotion by Developing Countries (Survey of the Literature on Successful Strategies and Practices for Export Promotion by Developing Countries).